Gabatrix: the Terrorists of Batrice

 “Ah, there he is,” Hamiza remarked.
 “Slow as always.”

 “Do you mind telling him everything that needs to be done?” the man asked Hamiza with a thick Chinese accent.
-“I am ready to get some sleep.”
+“I’m ready to get some sleep.”

 “Yeah, don’t worry about it,” Hamiza replied.
-“I am used to babysitting him anyways.”
+“I’m used to babysitting him anyway.”

 “Yeah, and she changes the diapers too.”

 Hamiza said nothing.
 The man gave the nod to him as he stepped past Mizu.
-He was eager to leave as Mizu just waved his hand at him.
-He watched as he left the room.
+He was eager to leave when Mizu waved his hand at him, watching him leave the room.

 “Well, it looks like we get to take the watch together,” Hamiza told Mizu.